renn0xtek9/Arithmos/doc/data-mining-library/source/reference/data.rst

-.. currentmodule:: Orange.data
+.. currentmodule:: Arithmos.data

 #####################
 Data model (``data``)
 #####################

-Orange stores data in :obj:`Orange.data.Storage` classes.
-The most commonly used storage is :obj:`Orange.data.Table`, which stores all data in two-dimensional numpy arrays.
+Arithmos stores data in :obj:`Arithmos.data.Storage` classes.
+The most commonly used storage is :obj:`Arithmos.data.Table`, which stores all data in two-dimensional numpy arrays.
 Each row of the data represents a data instance.

-Individual data instances are represented as instances of :obj:`Orange.data.Instance`.
-Different storage classes may derive subclasses of :obj:`~Orange.data.Instance` to represent the retrieved rows in the data more efficiently and to allow modifying the data through modifying data instance.
-For example, if `table` is :obj:`Orange.data.Table`, `table[0]` returns the row as :obj:`Orange.data.RowInstance`.
+Individual data instances are represented as instances of :obj:`Arithmos.data.Instance`.
+Different storage classes may derive subclasses of :obj:`~Arithmos.data.Instance` to represent the retrieved rows in the data more efficiently and to allow modifying the data through modifying data instance.
+For example, if `table` is :obj:`Arithmos.data.Table`, `table[0]` returns the row as :obj:`Arithmos.data.RowInstance`.

-Every storage class and data instance has an associated domain description `domain` (an instance of :obj:`Orange.data.Domain`) that stores descriptions of data columns.
-Every column is described by an instance of a class derived from :obj:`Orange.data.Variable`.
-The subclasses correspond to continuous variables (:obj:`Orange.data.ContinuousVariable`), discrete variables (:obj:`Orange.data.DiscreteVariable`) and string variables (:obj:`Orange.data.StringVariable`).
+Every storage class and data instance has an associated domain description `domain` (an instance of :obj:`Arithmos.data.Domain`) that stores descriptions of data columns.
+Every column is described by an instance of a class derived from :obj:`Arithmos.data.Variable`.
+The subclasses correspond to continuous variables (:obj:`Arithmos.data.ContinuousVariable`), discrete variables (:obj:`Arithmos.data.DiscreteVariable`) and string variables (:obj:`Arithmos.data.StringVariable`).
 These descriptors contain the variable's name, symbolic values, number of decimals in printouts and similar.

 The data is divided into attributes (features, independent variables), class